igorwaw/web-advent/content/pages/2016/19-elephant.md

 needs to be dealt with `if n<3`.
 What do we have next?
 For 3 and 9 we're getting 3 and 9.
 These numbers are powers of 3.
 Concidence?

-So for our number elves, we need to find the nearest power of 3 that's smaller then that.
+So for our number of elves, we need to find the nearest power of 3 that's smaller then that.
 Logarithm will give us the exponent (hey, I still remember something from high school maths!) and luckily Python has a function for calculating logarithm with an arbitrary base, not only natural logarithm like many languages.
 That saved me a terrible burden of replacing a base-3